 On Wednesday, July 17, 2013 Bishop Monforton received word from the Congregation for Divine Worship and Discipline of the Sacraments that the parish church of St. Mary of the Assumption in Marietta, Ohio, received the designation of Minor Basilica.
 The inauguration Mass will be held on November 5, 2013.
 This is the first and only church in the Diocese of Steubenville to receive this honor.

 On November 10, 2012 Bishop Monforton ordained eight deacons, six of them permanent deacons and two transitional deacons for service in the diocese.

 Bishop Monforton, in his first year as Bishop of Steubenville has doubled the number of seminarians preparing for the priesthood from five to ten.

 During his first year in the diocese, Bishop Monforton visited all 13 of our Catholic schools during Catholic Schools Week.
 Also, prior to his first anniversary he celebrated a Sunday Mass in each one of our 58 parishes.

-The Diocese of Steubenville currently has 44 active priests, four priests on extra-diocesan assignment, 26 retired priests, one retired bishop; 12 permanent deacons and ten diocesan seminarians, two to be ordained May 2014.
-There are 58 parishes and three missions.
-There are three high schools and 13 grade schools.
-There is one Catholic Hospital, Trinity Medical Center West/Trinity Medical Center East, located in Steubenville.
+The Diocese of Steubenville currently has 42 active priests, 2 priests on extra-diocesan assignment, 28 retired priests, one retired bishop; 16 permanent deacons and ten diocesan seminarians.
+There are 54 parishes and three missions.
+There are three high schools, 1 junior high school and 9 grade schools.
+There is one Catholic Hospital, Trinity Health System, located in Steubenville.